sunil-kannan/Core-Java-Interview-/multi_threading/MultiThreading.md

 When you set a thread as a daemon thread in Java by calling `thread.setDaemon(true)`, it means that the thread will run in the background and will not prevent the JVM from exiting.

+You can't set the thread as Daemon after the thread starts, if you set it means it will throw illegalThreadState Exception

 In other words, the JVM can terminate even if daemon threads are still running.
 If all non-daemon threads have finished executing, the JVM will exit regardless of whether there are daemon threads still running.

 Garbage collector thread is a daemon thread.
 Daemon thread is a low priority thread which runs intermittently in the background doing the garbage collection operation or other requests for the java runtime system.